walunjsahil33-hub/Rag-core/README.md

 ## Team

-Built by three beginners, learning by doing.
+Built by four beginners, learning by doing.